pauldwolfe/paperrockscissors/README.md

 ## Running the project

-Included are binaries for linux macos and windows
+Included are binaries for linux, macos and windows.
 To run the game open a terminal/console within the binary of your os and just type out the executable name e.g. ` ./rockpaperscissors.exe` for windows

 **disclaimer** these binaries target amd64 architecture.
 If you can't run the binary you can follow the steps below to generate your own.